Buyer’s Guide to Force Plates

 Who are you using force plates with?

-Are you testing elite athletes, orthopaedic post-operative patients, neurological patients, aging populations or a combination of all the above?
+Are you testing elite athletes, orthopedic post-operative patients, neurological patients, aging populations or a combination of all the above?
 In addition to the points already discussed above (what tests and metrics and where you will be doing these tests), the main considerations when it comes to who you will be testing are:

-• Load capacity: 1,000kg is more than sufficient for all strength testing, although for very large and very strong athletes, 2,000kg may be preferable due to the potential for very high landing forces in jump tests.
+• Load Capacity: 1,000kg is more than sufficient for all strength testing, although, for very large and very strong athletes, 2,000kg may be preferable due to the potential for very high landing forces in jump tests.

-• Space: is there enough room in your environment to fit the force plates and any accessories such as IMTP racks or safety surrounds?
+• Space: Is there enough room in your environment to fit the force plates and any accessories, such as IMTP racks or safety surrounds?

-• Foot size: as strange as it might sound, this is a common consideration – particularly when working with elite athletes and jump tests.
-If the plate is too small there is a risk of landing on the edge of the plate (or entirely off the plate), which means landing forces will not be captured accurately.
+• Foot Size: As strange as it might sound, this is a common consideration – particularly when working with elite athletes and jump tests.
+If the plate is too small, there is a risk of landing on the edge of the plate (or entirely off the plate), which means landing forces will not be captured accurately.

 All ForceDecks models are built to enable all types of testing (jumps, functional movements, balance and isometrics), so we encourage our clients to primarily weigh up ease of portability against size and appropriateness of surface area for their environment, patients and use cases.

-we encourage our clients to primarily weigh up ease of portability against size and appropriateness of surface area for their environment, patients and use cases.
+...we encourage our clients to primarily weigh up ease of portability against size and appropriateness of surface area for their environment, patients and use cases.

-For example, ForceDecks Mini can accommodate jumping tests, but due to their size (a little bit larger than a US men’s size 11 shoe), the margin for error of landing on an edge is increased compared with ForceDecks Lite, which are also portable.
+For example, ForceDecks Mini can accommodate jumping tests, but due to their size (a little bit larger than a US men’s size 11 shoe), the margin for error of landing on an edge is increased compared with ForceDecks Lite, which is also portable.

 ForceDecks size